-The job description will be / should be used to make your job attractive to human readers and optimized for search engines, whether those be the all-powerful Google or a keyword search engine on your firm’s favorite job board.
+The job description will be / should be used to make your job attractive to human readers and optimised for search engines, whether those be the all-powerful Google or a keyword search engine on your agency’s favorite job board.

 Bonus points: With Herefish, you can use this job description to automatically match jobs to candidates already in your ATS, sending them an email or text alert the day your job is posted.

-Any lead is great, unless they are totally unqualified and cost your firm hundreds of dollars to attract.
+Any lead is great, unless they are totally unqualified and cost your agency hundreds of dollars to attract.

 This is why you must make sure you are tracking the source of your leads, the placement rate by source, and absolutely the cost of placement by source.
-See what is actually working for your firm, and cut out what’s bringing down your bottom line.
+See what is actually working for your age, and cut out what’s bringing down your agency’s bottom line.

-With that planning done, outlining your firm’s ideal sourcing strategy becomes a piece of cake.
+With that planning done, outlining your agency’s ideal sourcing strategy becomes a piece of cake.

 With outline in hand, get your most effective recruiters together with your marketing team and leadership.
-Spend a couple of hours strategizing to find which sourcing channels, verbiage and timing have proven most successful.
-Then, standardize and optimize that flow with automation.
+Spend a couple of hours strategising to find which sourcing channels, verbiage and timing have proven most successful.
+Then, standardise and optimise that flow with automation.
 Everyone will love the extra time back in their day, and your candidates will love that they know what to expect from your brand, every time.

 Qualify and Pre-Screen Applicants